cliang1453/maed/README.md

 ## Introduction

 Multi-stage Adaptive Enrichment Design (mAED) problem is mostly formulated as a general linear programming (LP) problem [2], which is computationally expensive to solve.
 This library is proposed for implementation of new customized algorithms with several key features: 1) It provides a highly efficient solver to tackle a large and important class of LP problems; 2) It provides a solution for multi-stage decision-making problems with Bayes risk constraints.
 This package currently supports solving the 2-stage 2-subpopulation AED problem (2AED), with the core optimization engine supported by [PRIMAL](https://github.com/ShenQianli/primal)[1].
-This package provides an interface to the LP solver, where the users could specify the 2AED problem settings, e.g., prior distributions, stage settings, subpopulation settings and additional constraints.
+This package provides an interface to the core LP solver, where the users could specify the 2AED problem settings, e.g., prior distributions, stage settings, subpopulation settings and additional constraints.
+The interface formulates the LP problem based on the user specified problem settings, and is based on the Eigen3 library[3].

 ## Installation